ANN ARBOR, Mich. – The Colorado football team has made it quite clear that it has no interest in accepting moral victories.

 Playing well – at least in two phases of the game – at Michigan somewhat validates CU’s self-confidence.
 MacIntyre maintained that Saturday did nothing to damage CU’s top priority.

-"Our goal is to win the Pac-12 championship; win the South and get to the Pac-12 championship game," MacIntyre said.
+“Our goal is to win the Pac-12 championship; win the South and get to the Pac-12 championship game,” MacIntyre said.
+“We definitely have all of that still in front of us for sure.
+That’s something that we definitely think we can do.”

 Senior linebacker Kenneth Olugbode, one of the team’s captains, said the Buffs need to regroup quickly and prove they can challenge for a conference crown.